Mervinpais/Easy14_Programing_language/index.md

 [Links](#links_div)
 * * *

-An easy language for beginners?! wOW iTs NoT lIkE pYthOn ExIsTs (seriously though, try python first, it may be easier than this, this language is if you wanted to, say go from python to something more Object oriented)
+~~An easy language for beginners?! wOW iTs NoT lIkE pYthOn ExIsTs (seriously though, try python first, it may be easier than this, this language is if you wanted to, say go from python to something more Object oriented)~~

+A somewhat easy language for people
 * * *